ncmvio/git-command/README.md

 ## What is origin/main?

+A remote tracking branch, despite that the word remote appears its name, is actually not remote, it is completely local to your local Git repository.
+It's main purpose is to serve as a proxy for the actual branch which exists on the remote (e.g. GitHub, Bitbucket, etc.).
 It is local copy of the branch named "main" on the remote named "origin".The origin/main branch is local!
 Any time you fetch from origin, origin/main will get updated.The origin/main branch is not a reference or pointer to the main branch on origin.
 It is a local copy.

 Since origin/main is a branch, you can merge it.
 Here's a pull in two steps: